 * Confidential treatment of all communications and records pertaining to his/her care and his/her stay in the hospital.
 His/her written permission will be obtained before his/her medical records can be made available to anyone not directly concerned with his/her care.

 * Receive information in a manner that he/she understands.
-Communications with the patient will be effective and provided in a manner that facilitates understanding by the patient.
+Communications with the patient will be provided in a manner that facilitates understanding by the patient.
 Written information provided will be appropriate to the age, understanding and, as appropriate, the language of the patient.
-As appropriate, communications specific to the vision, speech, hearing, cognitive and language-impaired patinet will be appropriate to the impairment.
+As appropriate, communications specific to the vision, speech, hearing, cognitive and language-impaired patient will be appropriate to the impairment.

 * Access information contained in his/her medical record within a reasonable time frame.

 * Reasonable responses to any reasonable request he/she may make for service.

 * Leave the hospital even against the advice of his/her physician.

 * Be advised of the hospital grievance process, should he or she wish to communicate a concern regarding the quality of the care he/she receives or if he/she feels the determined discharge date is premature.
 Notification of the grievance process includes: whom to contact to file a grievance, and that he/she will be provided with a written notice of the grievance determination that contains the name of the hospital contact person, the step taken on his/her behalf to investigate the grievance, the results of the grievance and the grievance completion date.

 * Be informed by his/her physician or a delegate of his/her physician of the continuing healthcare requirements following his/her discharge from the hospital.

 * Examine and receive an explanation of his/her bill regardless of source of payment.

 * Know which hospital rules and policies apply to his/her conduct while a patient.

 * Have all patient's rights apply to the person who may have legal responsibility to make decisions regarding medical care on behalf of the patient.